 Integrating JSFUnit To Your Project

-Actually I am not a big fun of in-container unit testing approaches.
-They have longer execution times, e.g. container and database startup, intialization times etc. In addition, they create configuration complexity in terms of packaging of tests and deployment of application together with them.
+Actually I am not a big fan of in-container unit testing approaches.
+They have longer execution times, e.g. container and database startup, initialization times, etc. In addition, they create configuration complexity in terms of packaging of tests and deployment of application together with them.
 Anyway, recently I needed to examine JSFUnit solution more closely for some issue and integrated it into my project.

-Anyway JSFUnit has a really good startup document on its site.
-I have totally followed their step by step guides and it almost worked.
+Anyway, JSFUnit has a really good startup document on its site.
+I have totally followed their step-by-step guides and it almost worked.
 I had a stupid error while running my tests.
 The problem was because of Spring WebFlow’s JSF 1.1 compatibility efforts.
-As you may know SWF2 has some JSF specific parts.
-Their FlowFacesContext implementation tries to understand if getELContext() method is available in delegated FacesContext object, in that case JSFUnitFacesContext instance, via reflection.
-As JSFUnit support JSF 2.0, trying to understand if that method is supported via class retrospection will cause ClassNotFoundException.
+As you may know, SWF2 has some JSF specific parts.
+Their FlowFacesContext implementation tries to understand if getELContext() method is available in the delegated FacesContext object, in that case JSFUnitFacesContext instance, via reflection.
+As JSFUnit supports JSF 2.0, trying to understand if that method is supported via class retrospection will cause ClassNotFoundException.
 Here is the stacktrace:

 Caused by: java.lang.NoClassDefFoundError: javax/faces/context/ExceptionHandler